 Interim appointments to covered positions may be made in instances where it is necessary to temporarily assign a team member the full range of responsibilities in a position until a new permanent appointment is completed.
-Such assignments shall typically be at least 60 days in duration, and at a compensation level determined by the appointee's current pay rate in relation to the base salary range of the vacated position.
-Performing additional higher level duties for a period of less than 60 days is typically considered an Acting Assignment and may not include additional compensation.
+Such assignments shall typically be at least 60 days in duration.
 Interim incumbents may be eligible for additional pay while performing the interim higher-level duties.
 Additional pay may be based on factors such as level of duties and the base pay range of the vacant position.